DeepRegNet/DeepReg/docs/source/docs/visualisation_tool.md

 ## Tiled GIF over image slices

-This functionality produces an animation with multiple animated images that are tiled together.
+This functionality produces an animation with multiple animated images that are tiled together, can be accessed by passing `--mode 3` or `-m 3`.
 The images used as input must all be of the same size.

 - `--interval`: This argument is optional and can be used to specify the time, in milliseconds, between successive frames of an animation. (default=50)